Bak3rLi/www.linguyen.com/research.md

 + July 2015 "Critical Metaphor Analysis from a Communication Perspective: A Case Study of Australian News Media Discourse on Immigration and Asylum Seekers."
 *Australian and New Zealand Communication Association Annual Conference (ANZCA)*, Queenstown, New Zealand

+### Outreach

++ **Nguyen, Li** ['The moment of truth: Testing the Matrix Language Frame model in English - Vietnamese bilingual speech.'](https://blog.philsoc.org.uk/2017/11/03/english-vietnamese-bilingualism/) *The Philological Society Blog*, November 3 2017.
++ **Nguyen, Li** ['Did you do it, have you done it, or will you do it?
+Vietnamese English speakers’ treatment of Tense and Aspect in everyday speech.'](http://www.icge.co.uk/languagesciencesblog/?p=1498) *Cambridge Language Sciences*, May 2 2017.
++ **Nguyen, Li** ['Singular They is the new black.'](http://www.icge.co.uk/languagesciencesblog/?p=1371) *Cambridge Language Sciences*, November 16 2016.